Azure/AzReplicate/README.md

 # AzReplicate <!-- omit in toc -->

-AzReplicate is a sample application designed to help Azure Storage customers preform very large, multi-petabyte data migrations to Azure Blob Storage.
+AzReplicate is a sample application designed to help Azure Storage customers perform very large, multi-petabyte data migrations to Azure Blob Storage.
 The sample was designed with a few key design objectives:

 - The system shall scale to many multi-petabyte migrations.
 - The system shall allow for the source file location to be internet addressable store.
 This could be Azure Storage, another cloud storage provider, CDN, web server, etc.